 As shown in the graphic below, the district includes the farthest northern parts of the county.
 The map shows the portion of Magistrate District 6 which includes the city of Frankfort, taking in residential areas off East Main Street.
 The map below shows the portion of Magistrate District 6 which includes portions of the city, in Bellpoint, and extends west past Glenn's Creek Road to include Martin Luther King Boulevard and neighborhoods near Kentucky State University.

-Candidate for Franklin County District 6 Magistrate - General Election
+Franklin County District 6 Magistrate - General Election Winner Eric Whisman

 Of the three Democratic candidates who filed to run for District 6 Magistrate in the May 17, 2022 Primary Election, (Ted Collins; *Lambert Moore; Eric E. Whisman), candidate Whisman won with 38.41% of the vote (according to information from the Franklin County Clerk's office).
 Click here for more information about the candidates in the May 17, 2022 Primary Election.

-Because no Republican candidate filed to run for District 6 Magistrate, Whisman will be unopposed on the ballot in the November General Election.
+Because no Republican candidate filed to run for District 6 Magistrate, Whisman was unopposed on the ballot in the November General Election.
+Magistrate-elect Whisman, along with others elected, will be sworn in during January 2023 and will serve a four (4) year term.

 A constable is also elected from each district.
 They are charged with & serve various court documents such as summons, civil actions & warrants.
 There are six district constables (click for a listing of current constables), each responsible for one of the six Magisterial Districts.